healthykitchen101/healthykitchen101.com/electric-skillets/reviews/elite-gourmet/elite-gourmet-electric-skillet-eg-6203.md

 Temperature Differences: 13.3%

-To detect the temperature differences across the skillet’s surface, we placed an oil absorbent sheet of saturated sugar water on top.
-We then heated the pan to 400°F and used an infrared thermometer to check key temperature points.
+To detect the temperature differences across the skillet’s surface, we placed some oil absorbent sheets saturated with sugar water inside.
+We then heated the pan to 400°F and used an infrared thermometer to check 5 key temperature points.

-Since it’s the largest and deepest pan we’ve got, it didn’t surprise us that the Elite Gourmet had the highest temperature variances among the large electric skillets we tested.
-However, the skillet’s thicker than average cast aluminum pan and large M-shaped heating element prevented the heat distribution from being bad.
+Since this is the largest and deepest pan we’ve tested, we weren’t surprised by the wide temperature differences.
+However, the skillet’s **thicker** than average pan and **broad M-shaped element** seemed to largely mitigate these differences while cooking.

 Between five points from the center of the pan to the edges, we noted a **13.3% difference** in average temperatures compared to a typical 10%.
-This number equated to an adequate 7.3/10.
+This number equated to an acceptable score of 7.3/10.

 ### Making Pancakes